Why Does Being Cloud-Native Matter?

-We’re seeing an industry shift as organizations are trying to implement better ways of developing software, on the hunt for faster operations, lower costs, increased scalability and tightened security.
-There are terms to encompass how organizations can achieve those things: Becoming cloud-native, developing 12-factor applications and adopting a micro-service architecture are a few buzz terms floating around.
+We're seeing an industry shift as organisations are trying to implement better ways of developing software, on the hunt for faster operations, lower costs, increased scalability and tightened security.
+There are terms to encompass how organisations can achieve those things: Becoming cloud-native, developing 12-factor applications and adopting a micro-service architecture are a few buzz terms floating around.

 But what do those terms mean and how can they help companies create maintainable and secure applications?
 We’ll dig into those below, as well as how Docker and Kubernetes come into the picture.